YongbaoWang/StockKeyboard/README.md

 - If you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue.
 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.
+- Contact me : wangyongbao2009@hotmail.com

 # Installation with CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like StockKeyboard in your projects.
-See the ["Getting Started" guide for more information]pod
+See the ["Getting Started" guide for more information]

-'StockKeyboard', '~> 0.0.1'
+pod 'StockKeyboard', '~> 0.0.1'